Change baker options#

 • Closed for all: close the pool for all delegators.

-3. Review the commission rates.
+3. Review the commission rates and adjust with the sliders or type in the rate.
 Click Continue.

 5. Set an expiry date and time for your proposal.
 Consider when you set the expiry time so that the co-signers can return their signatures in time.
 Select Continue.
 You can now generate the transaction.